Palestine Hotel: April 8th, 2003 incident

 In February 2004, the NGO Reporters Without Borders, after undertaking their own investigation, called for the reopening of the inquiry into the incident of 8 April 2003.
 The NGO stated that the soldiers on the ground, including Philip Wolford, Philip DeCamp and Shawn Gibson, could probably not be held responsible for their lack of information about the function of the Palestine Hotel.
 Reporters Without Borders, however, demanded that the responsibility of higher commanding levels be investigated, as they withheld the crucial information from their lower ranking officers that the Palestine Hotel was used by journalists.

+On Monday, October 24th 2005 at 5:25pm, a coordinated attack from 5 to 10 insurgents was launched against Hotel Palestine.
+A car bomb initially blew a hole in the hotel's safety barricade.
+A truck then drone in through the breached barricade.
+Spc.
+Darrell Green, of the Army Infantry, stopped the truck by shooting the driver.
+Seconds later, a private security firm stopped the third car bomb.
+On the opposite side of Hotel Palestine, insurgents shot rockets, rocket propelled grenades and machine guns at the building.
+16 people, including security guards, hotel staff, and passersby, were killed in the attack.
+After the attack, Iraqi Security Forces and Coalition Forces secured the area.
+They worked until the barricade was up.
+Journalist Reena Ninan was staying at the hotel and went live at the hotel on Fox News three minutes after the blast.
+The wall was missing from her hotel room as a result of the blasts.
+Ninan went unharmed.
+This was Ninan's first day on the job covering the Middle East.

 In 2008, former military intelligence linguist Army Sergeant Adrienne Kinne revealed to Democracy Now! that she had seen secret US military documents that listed the Hotel Palestine as a potential target.
 However, Kinne dodged attempts by investigators to be interviewed.
 A Spanish judge has indicted three US soldiers in 2009 in the killings: Sergeant Shawn Gibson, Captain Philip Wolford and Lieutenant Colonel Philip DeCamp.
 The three men were charged with homicide and committing a crime against the international community.

 Post war

-Being a soft, highly visible target, the hotel periodically came under attack by the Iraqi insurgency.
+Being a soft, highly visible target, the hotel periodically came under attack during the Iraqi insurgency.